JustJoostNL/LoadAllWorlds/README.md

 # Ideas

-If you have nice ideas, Create your own code and then you can create a pull request [Here](https://github.com/koningcool/LoadAllWorlds/pulls)
+If you have nice ideas, Create your own code, and then you can create a pull request [Here](https://github.com/koningcool/LoadAllWorlds/pulls)

 Or go to our [Discussions](https://github.com/koningcool/LoadAllWorlds/discussions) tab to tell us your idea.